KaraKuebart/topic_model_reprocessed_newspapers/README.md

 - For BERTopic, use for_bert
 - For gensim and Leet-Topic, use for_gensim (since Leet-Topic depends on gensim)
 - For tomotopy, use any environement.
 Its sole dependency is numpy.

+When using slurmfiles provided here, please remember to change the email contact therein to your own.